 Mandatory Travel Insurance:

-Group transfer in Ushuaia from the airport to the pre-expedition hotel on Day 1; one night's pre-expedition hotel accommodation in Ushuaia, with breakfast; group transfer from the hotel to the ship on embarkation day; group transfer upon disembarkation in Ushuaia from the ship to the local airport; shipboard accommodation with daily housekeeping; breakfasts, lunches and dinners on board ship; house wine, non-premium domestic beer and soft drinks during dinner aboard ship; shore landings per the daily program; use of walking poles; use of snowshoes (weather dependent); Zodiac cruising per the daily program; photographic journal; waterproof expedition boots on loan for shore landings; parka to keep; coffee, tea, and cocoa available around the clock; miscellaneous service taxes and port charges; luggage handling aboard ship; gratuities; emergency Evacuation Insurance to a maximum benefit of $500,000 per person.
+Group transfer from the airport to the pre-voyage hotel on Day 1; one night pre-voyage hotel accommodation with breakfast in Ushuaia; group transfer from hotel to ship on embarkation day; group transfer upon disembarkation in Ushuaia from the ship to the airport; shipboard accommodation; meals onboard ship; house wine, non-premium domestic beer during dinner aboard ship; soft drinks aboard the ship; use of walking poles; photographic journal; boots on loan; parka to keep; coffee, tea, and cocoa available around the clock onboard ship; gratuities onboard ship (3/14/2019 only); miscellaneous service taxes and port charges; emergency Evacuation Insurance* to a maximum benefit of $500,000 per person.
 Subject to change without notice.

 *Emergency Evacuation Insurance: